visforvali/ws297y/discord.md

 <img src="http://visforvali.github.io/ws297y/assets/images/messages.gif" alt="How to use text channels, including sending messages and options for interacting with messages">

+*How to use text channels, including sending messages and options for interacting with messages.*

 _If you react to a message with ⭐, the message will be cross-posted to #⭐│starboard, along with a link to the original message._

 ### Threads
+{:.no_toc}

 Threads (of 3+ messages) organize conversations into dedicated spaces within a single channel.
 For in-depth documentation, refer to [Discord's Thread FAQs](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ){:target="_blank"}.